ARF – Average Reduced Frequency [ statistics ]

 .
 It is the association measures based on the likelihood function, using in tests for significance (see the log-likelihood calculator and more details

-a statistic measure based only on a frequency of words
+a statistic measure for identifying collocation candidates which is used in the word sketch feature.
+It is based only on a frequency of words

 and the bigram